JemRF/RF-Documentation/pages/wifidocs/wifi-switch.md

 Now you are ready for the real thing.
 Wire up your alarm system switches as shown in Figure 5:

-{% include image.html file="wifi-switch-alarm.jpg" alt="WiFi Switch Alarm%}
+{% include image.html file="wifi-switch-alarm.jpg" alt="WiFi Switch Alarm"%}
 Figure 5 - A WIFI Alarm System